 - ¼ tsp sea salt or pink Himalayan salt

 Mix the ingredients in a small spray bottle.
 Spray your dog’s coat and underbelly weekly.
-Avoid her eyes or any open wounds to avoid stinging.
+Avoid her eyes or any open wounds, to avoid stinging.

 3. Bee Pollen

-Bee pollen is a mix of the pollen collected by bees and enzymes from the bees themselves.
+Bee pollen is a mix of the pollen collected by bees with enzymes from the bees themselves.
 It can help manage environmental allergies in dogs.
 When bees gather pollen, they’re not picky.
 They go to all kinds of different flowers before heading back to the hive.
 This means it’s likely the bees are collecting the pollen that makes your dog itch.

 Giving your dog a small dose of the pollen she’s allergic to helps desensitize her to the pollens.
 When you buy bee pollen …

 - Make sure the pollen comes from local bees so that it contains allergens from your area.
-If you use bee pollen from somewhere else it may not contain the same allergens that cause your dog’s symptoms.
+If you use bee pollen from somewhere else it may not contain the same triggers that cause your dog’s symptoms.

 - Start with a low dose.
 Give one granule the first day, mixed in her food.
 Watch for her response, and if there isn’t one, give two the next day.
 Increase the amount over several weeks to a dose of 1 tsp per 30 lbs of body weight per day.

-There are herbs that contain anti-allergy properties.
+These are herbs with anti-allergy properties.